hypothesis/slack-annotations/.cookiecutter/includes/README/head.md

 2. A reusable GitHub Actions workflow [notify.yml](.github/workflows/notify.yml) calls the Python script and pipes the output to Slack's GitHub action to post it to Slack.

+   This workflow isn't run directly, it only exists to be called by other workflows (see below).

    We have a [Slack bot](https://hypothes-is.slack.com/marketplace/A05SHSTMT5X-github-actions) that's used to authenticate the posting into Slack.
 The repo uses an organization-level GitHub Actions secret called `SLACK_BOT_TOKEN` to